r0x0d/fedora-oci/README.md

-# fedora-oci Image Repo

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+# Fedora OCI

+Repository with custom fedora oci images built using [BlueBuild](https://blue-build.org).

 ## Installation

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

-To rebase an existing atomic Fedora installation to the latest build:
+To rebase to the latest image, use the following:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
+  # Will setup the system and most importantly, will place the pub files inside
+  # /etc/pki/containers
-  rpm-ostree rebase ostree-unverified-registry:quay.io/fedora-oci/nvidia:latest
+  rpm-ostree rebase ostree-unverified-registry:quay.io/fedora-oci/<target>:latest
   ```
 - Reboot to complete the rebase:
   ```